swcarpentry/DEPRECATED-boot-camps/BashShellKeyPoints.rst

 Alternatively, there is curl which may be needed for MacOSX.
 ::

- curl --insecure https://bitbucket.org/softwaresaved/boot-camp-edinburgh-1212/downloads/bash-materials.zip > bash-materials.zip
+ curl -L --insecure https://bitbucket.org/softwaresaved/boot-camp-edinburgh-1212/downloads/bash-materials.zip -o bash-materials.zip

 Unzip.
 ::